MicrosoftDocs/msteams-docs/msteams-platform/bots/calls-and-meetings/registering-calling-bot.md

 ## Add Graph permissions

-Graph provides granular permissions to control the access that apps have to resources.
+The Graph provides granular permissions to control the access that apps have to resources.
 You decide which permissions for Graph your app requests.
-The Graph Calling APIs support application permissions, which are used by apps that run without a signed-in user present.
+The Graph calling APIs support application permissions, which are used by apps that run without a signed-in user present.
 A tenant administrator must grant consent to application permissions.

 ### Application permissions for calls